Comprehension isn’t an activity that most people relish.

-If anyone lands on the BFG I have to read a paragraph, page or chapter (depending what is suitable).
-If anyone lands on Sophie you will have to read.
+If anyone lands on the BFG, I must read a paragraph, page or chapter (depending on what is suitable).
+If anyone lands on Sophie, you must read.

 The other spaces are forfeits such as read another page, have another go, miss a turn, other person reads, etc.

-By incorporating a game into the task, it takes the pressure of the person who has to read.
+By incorporating a game into the task, it takes the pressure of the person who must read.

 It also means that one person doesn’t have the daunting task of reading long extracts from the book/ article.

-At the end of each few pages or chapter there will be a task to complete such as:
+At the end of a few pages or a chapter there will be a task to complete such as:

 Draw and illustrate a picture of (something that was described in the page).